pubkey/rxdb/docs-src/docs/replication-webrtc.md

 For P2P replication to work with the RxDB WebRTC Replication Plugin, a [signaling server](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling) is required.
 The signaling server helps peers discover each other and establish connections.

 RxDB ships with a default signaling server that can be used with the simple-peer connection handler.
+This server is made for demonstration purposes and tryouts.
+It is not reliable and might be offline at any time.
+In production you must always use your own signaling server instead!

 Creating a basic signaling server is straightforward.
 The provided example uses 'socket.io' for WebSocket communication.
 However, in production, you'd want to create a more robust signaling server with authentication and additional logic to suit your application's needs.